View Document Text

 the calendar month (with respect to the Advisory Fee allocable to Custodian-Linked Accounts

-other than 529 Accounts) or the end of the quarter (with respect to the Advisory Fee allocable to
+other than 529 Accounts) or prior to the end of the quarter (with respect to the Advisory Fee

-Held-Away and 529 Accounts) ODIJ does not bill the client for the partial month or quarter
+allocable to Held-Away and 529 Accounts), ODIJ does not bill the client for the partial month or

-during which it provided investment advisory services to the client.
-In such cases, the Advisory
+quarter during which it provided investment advisory services.
+In such cases, the Advisory Fee

-Fee that is allocable to such periods is not billed to the client’s Account(s), provided that either
+that is allocable to such periods is not billed to the client’s Account(s), provided that either the

-the client or a compliance officer of ODIJ notifies the other in writing of such termination.
-ODIJ
+client or a supervised person of ODIJ notifies the other in writing of such termination.
+ODIJ will

-will only consider a client’s contract to be terminated if either the client or a compliance officer
+only consider a client’s contract to be terminated if either the client or a supervised person of

-of ODIJ notifies the other in writing of such termination.
-Individual investment advisor
+ODIJ notifies the other in writing of such termination.

 In general, the Advisory Fee is calculated based upon the dollar amount of the assets in the